zjestrella-r7/plugin-sdk-docs/GO.md

 ### Cache

 Plugins can use persistent storage for caching files using the `enable_cache: true` in the plugin spec file.
-`/var/cache` can then be used for storage across all the plugin's containers but not in containers of other plugins.
+`/var/cache` can then be used for storage across all the plugin's ```tainers but not in containers of other plugins.

 ### Plugin Status